Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunbeforeconfigurationisfinalized.md

 ---
 title: Before Configuration Finalized
-summary: An interface that allows hooking into the configuration sequence of NServiceBus.
+summary: An interface that allows hooking into the configuration sequence of NServiceBus
 component: Core
-reviewed: 2019-07-22
+reviewed: 2021-08-19
 related:
  - samples/startup-shutdown-sequence
 ---

-During bus creation the configuration object used to construct the bus becomes frozen and locked.
-Classes that implement `IWantToRunBeforeConfigurationIsFinalized` are created and called just before this happens.
+During endpoint creation the configuration object used to construct the endpoint becomes frozen and locked.
+Classes that implement `IWantToRunBeforeConfigurationIsFinalized` are instantiated and called just before this happens.
 Use `IWantToRunBeforeConfigurationIsFinalized` for any last minute alterations to the configuration that may rely on other configuration settings.

 Instances are: